Spectral and Jet Properties of the Quasi-thermal Dominated GRB 210121A, GRB 210610B and GRB 221022B: Introduction

 GRB 221022B is recently detected by several missions, such as Fermi/GBM~\cite[GCN 32830,][]{2022GCN.32830....1P}, GRBAlpha~\cite[GCN 32844,][]{2021GCN.30697....1O} konus-wind~\cite[GCN 32864,][]{2022GCN.32109....1R} and \textit{Insight}-HXMT.
-The prompt emission has a long duration of about $50$ s. \textbf{ Its prompt emission behaves a typical evolution from thermal to non-thermal, which is a representative for some bursts.
-According to the analysis, we find that it is from a hot fireball with an increasing Lorentz Factor at the beginning, which is well consistent with a typical expanding fireball scenario.
-Note that our method of magnetization diagnosis is also applied to this burst, and the results are consistent well with the theoretical prediction from the photosphere model of a pure hot fireball, so that the validity of our method is still confirmed in GRB 221022B.}
+The prompt emission has a long duration of about $50$ s.
+About one fourth GRBs have a beginning of photospheric emission (usually the first few pulses) and a general trend that pulses become softer over time with $\alpha$ becoming smaller~\citep[]{2021ApJS..254...35L}.
+The prompt emission of GRB 221022B behaves a typical evolution from thermal to non-thermal, which is a representative for some similar bursts.
+It is found that it may be from a hot fireball with an increasing Lorentz Factor at the beginning, which is well consistent with a typical expanding fireball scenario.

-The paper is organized as follows: \textbf{in Section~\ref{sec:TRana}, the methods for binning, background estimation, spectral fitting and model selection are introduced;} in Section~\ref{sec:GAMP}, the characteristic temperature for quasi-thermal emission is introduced; some control samples with known properties of the outflow, are used to test this method; in Section~\ref{sec:ana}, the modeling of GRB spectra is introduced; basic data analysis for GRB 221022B is performed; in Section~\ref{sec:discussion}, we speculate and discuss the emission mechanism of prompt emission by employing `top-down' approach with the characteristic temperature; the conclusion and summary are given in Section~\ref{sec:conclusion}.
+The paper is organized as follows: in Section~\ref{sec:TRana}, the methods for binning, background estimation, spectral fitting and model selection are introduced; in Section~\ref{sec:GAMP}, the characteristic temperature for modeling with mBB is introduced; in Section~\ref{sec:topdownapproach}, the `top-down' approach and the hybrid model are introduced briefly; in Section~\ref{sec:test}, two control samples are used to make a comparison between the two modelings; in Section~\ref{sec:ana}, data analysis for GRB 221022B is performed; we discuss the emission mechanism of prompt emission, spectral and jet properties; the conclusion and summary are given in Section~\ref{sec:conclusion}.